 This is a substantive management programme, typically delivered over a nine month period in the case of full-time students.
-CTH Level 4 courses combine practical career-based elements with a number of essential underpinning management disciplines that will be invaluable as the individual’s career progresses.
+BAA Level 4 courses combine practical career-based elements with a number of essential underpinning management disciplines that will be invaluable as the individual’s career progresses.
 The course is therefore an ideal preparation for immediate employment in the sector.

 The course aims to provide students with an understanding of the managerial, decision-making and leadership aspects of the hospitality industry.
 In addition it is also designed to develop independent research and study skills required when working at senior managerial level in the industry.
 It is therefore an excellent preparation for either entry to the workplace or as a springboard into final year bachelors degree level study.